robotology/ycm-cmake-modules/help/manual/ycm-using.7.rst

    .. contents::

-How to use YCM in your project
+How to Use YCM in Your Project
 ==============================

 In order to use YCM in your project, your software will have to depend